Heptagon-Solutions/New-KMNR-Website/README.md

 | Backend  | [localhost:8971]() |
 | Database | [localhost:8972]()  |

+If using Docker, use the following command to access the database directly: `mysql -u root -h localhost -P 8972 --protocol=tcp`

 ### Not using Docker (Directly in Windows):

 In `frontend/`: `npm run start`